EvernodeXRPL/evernode-host/governance-game.md

   - Piloted: The Foundation vote determines the outcome of all Proposals.
   - Co-Piloted: No Proposal can succeed unless the Foundation Supports it and it fails if the Foundation opposes it.
-  - Auto Piloted: The standard voting rules apply with the Foundation being treated equally with any other Participant.
+  - Auto-Piloted: The standard voting rules apply with the Foundation being treated equally with any other Participant.

-- The Game begins Piloted and becomes Co-piloted at the election of the Foundation.
+- The Game begins Piloted and becomes Co-Piloted at the election of the Foundation.
-- If it is Co-Piloted, it becomes Auto Piloted at the election of the Foundation.
+- If it is Co-Piloted, it becomes Auto-Piloted at the election of the Foundation.
-- If the game is Auto-piloted, Participants can vote under standard rules to return the game to Piloted or Co-Piloted Status.
+- If the game is Auto-Piloted, Participants can vote under standard rules to return the game to Piloted or Co-Piloted Status.